rpm-lab/CSCI5551-Spr25/projects/project3.md

 ## Instructions

 1. <b>Start with your solutions to project 2</b>
     - Our solutions to project 2 will be released on 02/11/2024 (Sun), 3 days after project 2 is due.
-You can also start from here.

 2. <b>Joint state and control in `kineval/kineval_quaternion.js` and `kineval/kineval_forward_kinematics.js`.</b>